Araychaudhur/opsseer/README.md

 - [ ] **M12 (Polish):** Correlate Firing & Resolved Alerts

 ---

-## M11 — Time-Series Forecasting Service
+## M11 — Time-Series Forecasting

-To add proactive capabilities, the system includes a forecasting microservice using the `amazon/chronos-t5-small` model.
-When a latency alert occurs, the orchestrator queries Prometheus for recent metric history and sends it to this service.
-The resulting forecast is then added to the incident timeline, providing predictive insight into future SLO breaches.
+To make the system proactive, a new **Forecaster** service was added.
+When a high-latency alert occurs, the orchestrator queries Prometheus for the recent metric history and sends it to this service.
+The service uses the `amazon/chronos-t5-small` model to predict future values.
+The orchestrator then analyzes this forecast to issue proactive warnings if a future SLO breach is predicted.

-## M10 — Interactive Slack Bot
-The system includes an interactive Slack bot using Socket Mode.
-An on-call engineer can directly ask the bot questions (e.g., `@OpsSeer Bot what are the rollback steps?`), and the bot will query the DocQA service to provide an immediate, AI-powered answer.

 ## How It Works: The AIOps Pipeline

 1.  **Detect**: A `toyprod` service emits metrics to **Prometheus**.
 When an SLO is breached, an alert fires.
 2.  **Route**: The alert is sent to **Alertmanager**, which forwards it to the central **Orchestrator**.
 3.  **Enrich**: The Orchestrator creates an incident in a **PostgreSQL** database and queries a suite of AI services through the **AI Gateway**.